Kwangsa19/SQL-Automotive/README.md

 2. Calculate total sales revenue since the beginning of 2021.
 ```
-SELECT SUM(cd.Quantity * ca.Price) AS TotalRevenue
+SELECT SUM(sd.Quantity * ca.Price) AS TotalRevenue
-FROM SaleDetails cd
+FROM SaleDetails sd
-INNER JOIN Sales s ON cd.SaleID = s.SaleID
+INNER JOIN Sales s ON sd.SaleID = s.SaleID
-INNER JOIN Cars ca ON cd.CarID = ca.CarID
+INNER JOIN Cars ca ON sd.CarID = ca.CarID
 WHERE s.SaleDate >= '2021-01-01';
 ```
 This SQL query calculates the total revenue generated from car sales since January 1, 2021.
 * First, we defined `TotalRevenue` as the output of the total revenue since 2021.
-* We used `cd` as `SaleDetails` (to avoid confusion) for easier reference.
+* We used `sd` as `SaleDetails` (to avoid confusion) for easier reference.
 The `ca` means table `cars`.
 * Then, we joinned sales details and SaleID on one condition which is SaledID in `SaleDetails` matches `SaleID` in the table `Sales`.
-After that, we joined sales details with `cars` on one condition which is `cd.CarID` matches `ca.CarID`.
+After that, we joined sales details with `cars` on one condition which is `sd.CarID` matches `ca.CarID`.
 * The result will show the total revenue generated from `sales` since January 1st, 2021.
 * Output: